RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 ## Typical Development Workflow
 After setting up the repository...
+1. Confirm you have access to the network
 1. Make sure Docker is running
 1. Open a couple of instances of Terminal and run...
     ```